Who is an Urban Infrastructure Expert?

 History and Evolution of Urban Infrastructure

-- Modern Infrastructure: The 20th century saw the development of modern infrastructure systems, including highways, airports, and telecommunications networks.
+- 20th Century: The 20th century saw significant advancements in urban infrastructure, with the development of automobiles, airplanes, and modern communication technologies.
+This led to the construction of highways, airports, and telecommunication networks.

 Highlights